aaryangupta/VSD-TCL-workshop/README.md

 ## Day-2

-Converting inputs to format[1] and feeding it to yosys for synthesis
+Convert all inputs to format-y and SDC format and pass them to Yosys tool

-* Create Variables
+Task we will perform are as :
+* Creating the variables so that we can access the paths in excel sheet using these

-* Checking if the directories exist or not ( done to prevent the script from breaking )
+* check if files and directories mentioned in csv exists or not

+* Read constraints file in csv and convert to SDC format

-* Displays an error when the required file is not in the needed directory
+* Read all the files in netlist directory

+* create main synthesis script into format 2

+* pass that script to Yosys

 ## Day-3